About

 Academic Presentations

-2024: AERE@ASSA Annual Meeting, AERE@WEAI, NBER Summer Institute (Development of the American Economy), CU Environmental and Resource Economics Workshop, Heartland Environmental and Resource Economics Workshop, NEUDC [scheduled], SEA Annual Meeting [scheduled]
+2024: AERE@ASSA Annual Meeting, AERE@WEAI, NBER Summer Institute (Development of the American Economy), CU Environmental and Resource Economics Workshop, Heartland Environmental and Resource Economics Workshop, NEUDC, SEA Annual Meeting

 2023: World Bank-GWU-UVA Economics of Sustainable Development Conference, CEEP-Federal Reserve Bank of New York Environmental Economics and Policy Conference, LSE Environment Week, AERE@AAEA Annual Conference, Harvard Climate Economics Pipeline Workshop, Interdisciplinary PhD Workshop in Sustainable Development